 Make sure they still learn the morals and behaviours you would like them to have

 For me, one of the most important aspects of parenthood is teaching your children and passing on your knowledge.
-Whether this be teaching them morals and social behavior, or teaching them new skills and helping with homework and school projects.
+Whether this is teaching them morals and social behaviour, or teaching them new skills and helping with homework and school projects.

-One of my biggest fears of living away from my children, especially with them being in a different country was not having any control over their morals, standards and behavior.
+One of my biggest fears of living away from my children, especially with them being in a different country was not having any control over their morals, standards and behaviour.

 What if they were left spending too much time with people that I disapprove of?